AppAndFlow/react-native-set-app-icon/README.md

 Setup XCode

-Put all your image as `@2x.png` `@3x.png` in the root of your project setups
+Put all your images as `@2x.png` `@3x.png` in the root of your project setup.

 ![](docs/icons.png)

-After this go in your `Info.plist` and follow this image setup.
+Once that's done, go to `Info.plist` and follow this setup :

 ![](docs/infoplist.png)